 Boasting one of the best panoramic views of Newcastle and with space for the kids to run wild and free, this historic landmark is a must do for all school holiday itineraries.
 Combine it with a swim at Nobbys.
 Pack a picnic and enjoy the rolling grass hills overlooking the ocean, or book in for a tunnel tour where you will learn about this history of this amazing site.
 For more details visit the Fort Scratchley website.
 Fort Scratchley is open from 10am – 4pm six days a week.
 The Fort is closed on Tuesdays

 Head to MRAG these school holidays for workshops and drop-in experiences to suit every age and ability.
 Enjoy exhibitions, workshops and more!
+There’s a range of school holday workshops including clay, animation, collage and portrait drawing for kids and teens.
 Everyone is welcome, bookings essential for workshops.
 For more information, visit Maitland Regional Art Gallery website.

 BEACHES & POOLS

-If the weather’s warm, it’s the perfect time to cool off at one of our local beaches, ocean baths or council-run pools.
-Lifeguard patrols operate across Newcastle and Lake Macquarie during the summer school holidays.
+If the weather is still warm, head to one of our local beaches, ocean baths or council-run pools.
+Lifeguard patrols operate across Newcastle and Lake Macquarie during the April school holidays.

 In Newcastle, head to patrolled beaches at Newcastle Beach, Bar Beach, Merewether Beach, Nobbys Beach, Stockton Beach, and Dixon Park Beach.
 You can also swim at Newcastle Ocean Baths and Merewether Ocean Baths.
 For patrol times and baths cleaning schedules visit the City of Newcastle website.